 Innovation in the medical field is bound to grow quicker than it has in the previous few years.
 With more opportunities to bring training, proctoring, and consultation into the virtual space, even in situations as complex as live surgery, medical professionals will be able to expand their body of knowledge, learn from leading minds, and bring those benefits back to their patients.

-Visit zoom.us/healthcare to learn how the Zoom platform helps support all types of healthcare communication, from telehealth to medical education and training for medtech, pharmaceutical, and biotech companies.
+Visit our Zoom for Healthcare page to learn how the Zoom platform helps support all types of healthcare communication, from telehealth to medical education and training for medtech, pharmaceutical, and biotech companies.